unal/unal.github.io/CODE_OF_CONDUCT.md

 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us at [jcvargasq@unal.edu.co](mailto:jcvargasq@unal.edu.co).

+This Code of Conduct is adapted from the [Rust Code of Conduct][rust-coc].

 ----

 - Estamos comprometidos con proporcionar un entorno acogedor y seguro para todos,